Clavus exasperatus

 Clavus exasperatus, common name the exasperating turrid, is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The size of an adult shell varies between 15 mm and 30 mm.
 The shell is white, with a broad chestnut band below the periphery.
 The tuberculations of the periphery are short.
 There is usually a revolving row of nodules below the middle of the body whorl.

 Distribution

-This species occurs in the demersal zone of tropical waters in the Indo-Pacific and off the Mascarene Basin and Réunion; also off Papua New Guinea and Australia (Northern Territory, Queensland, Western Australia).
+This species occurs in the demersal zone of tropical waters in the Indo-Pacific and off the Mascarene Basin and Réunion and Mozambique; also off Papua New Guinea and Australia (Northern Territory, Queensland, Western Australia).